 These three columns are columns must be filled.
-Columns 4 and beyond are allowed, but will be ignored.
+These three columns are REQUIRED, and must be in the order shown.
+All cells in these columns must be filled.

 chrom (Misc.)

 The name of the Data in these

 chromosome or scaffold.

 Numbers are preferred,

 but chr or ch prefixes are

 allowed.